ssfsx17/ffpnp/Jobs/JobDetails/TempleKnight.md

 Berserk (16 MP) (single) - Attempt to cause Berserk status (6).

-Inertial Pillar (6 MP) (single) - Give an amount of Shield HP equal to your weapon damage.

-Lifebreak (6 AP) (single) - Calculate the difference between your current and maximum HP.
+Lifebreak (4 AP) (single) - Calculate the difference between your current and maximum HP.
 Deal this much magical dark damage to the target.
 Magic Defense is not applied.

 ### Temporal Blade T6